 Regulation of Reserves

 Because insurance companies collect premiums before they must pay out their liabilities as a result of their insurance sales, insurance companies must maintain minimum policy reserves to cover future liabilities.
 Policy reserve regulations are stricter for life insurance companies, since there is a typically long duration between the collection of premiums and the payout.
 These policy reserves must be reported as liabilities in their accounting statements.
 Property and liability (P&L) insurers can only report premiums as income after the premiums have been earned, meaning that the duration of coverage purchased by the premiums has lapsed.
-P&L insurers must maintain an unearned premium reserve to cover expected future losses and an additional loss reserve to cover claims that have been reported but have not yet been paid and not yet reported claims.
+P&L insurers must maintain an unearned premium reserve to cover expected future losses and an additional loss reserve to cover claims reported but not paid and to cover not yet reported claims.
 State laws determine how these reserves are to be calculated.

 (Note: in many countries other than the United States, reserves are called technical provisions.)

 Insurance companies make investments to use the money that they hold, which helps to keep insurance premiums lower.
 However, insurance companies are not permitted to make risky investments, since the future value of those investments cannot be known with any reasonable degree of certainty.
 Hence, to insure solvency, states require that insurance companies invest in safe securities, otherwise known as investment-grade securities, including most government securities, Canadian bonds, mortgage loans, and investment-grade corporate bonds.
 Insurance companies may also own some preferred or common stock as a small percentage of their portfolio.
 Generally, the percentage of riskier insured investments that can be owned by life insurers is smaller than is allowed for property and liability insurers; typically, common stocks compose only 5% of the portfolios of life insurers, and 15% for P&L insurers.